 Do you see that the skirt has way more fabric in the back, while the front is straight?
 This will give you a nice fall as well as enough width and volume, but if you bend forward to pick up things or work by the fire, this construction will make the skirts remain away from the flames closer to your body, rather than draping forward with your movement.
 Hard to explain, but try it!
 It gives you a very practical garment.

-The front panels are marked C at the center front.
-The back piece is “upside down” to use as much of the fabric as possible.
+The front panels are marked C at the centre front.
+The back piece is “upside-down” to use as much of the fabric as possible.
 You could of course piece the skirt together with more panels if you like.
-On my dress the front panels lies smooth in the waist, with only a couple of pleats to allow room for hips and stomach, while the back part is pleated around the back.
+On my dress, the front panels lie smoothly in the waist, with only a couple of pleats to allow room for hips and stomach, while the back part is pleated around the back.

 A tip on bust support:

-The front piece has two arrows marking out small details in the fronts seams.
-At the center front there is a small bend going in under the bust, and at the side seams there’s another, making the seam run in a bend, and then changing direction after the bust and running straither over the stomach.
+The drawing with the front piece has two arrows marking out small details in the fronts seams.
+At the centre front there is a small bend going in under the bust, and at the side seams there’s another, making the seam run in a bend, and then changing direction after the bust and running straighter over the stomach.
 This way of sewing will make the bust stay better in place, allowing for bust support without lots of sturdy layers.
-But the bust will have a rounder form and not as much steadyness as a garment with lining.
+But the bust will have a rounder form and not as much steadiness as a garment with lining.

-The side lacing is made with sewn holes and a lucet braid in plantdyed wool thread.
-A wool thread will be a bit stretchy, and wont run as smoothly as silk, which makes it a bit slower to lace, but the cord will stay in place.
-On this photo you can see the lacing which starts by the sleeve and reaches to the waist seam, a gap were the shift is visible (did I have to much good food this winter?) and also some mending done on the sleeve.
-After the waist seam I tie the cord (I lace it from sleeve to waist) and the skirts are opened another 15 cm to allow for easy undressing.
+The side lacing is made with sewn holes and a lucet braid in plant-dyed wool thread.
+A wool thread will be a bit stretchy, and won’t run as smoothly as silk, which makes it a bit slower to lace, but the cord will stay in place.
+In this photo, you can see the lacing which starts at the sleeve and reaches to the waist seam, a gap where the shift is visible (did I have too much good food this winter?) and also some mending is done on the sleeve.
+After the waist seam, I tie the cord (I lace it from sleeve to waist) and the skirts are opened another 15 cm to allow for easy undressing.
 The skirt is not laced, it stays closed anyway, and by sewing some folds in the sides, the opening will not be very visible.